 Pain is usually caused by constant strain on the wrists due to continuous typing for hours.
 To help reduce or even prevent the pain, wrist support gloves can be used.

-» READ: What is Sermon Transcription
+» READ: 5 Best Transcription Software

 Best Wrist Support Gloves For Transcription